Detecting gravitational lensing in hierarchical triples in galactic nuclei with space-borne gravitational-wave observatories: PE accuracy including lensing effects

 \subsection{Consistency tests}

 In principle, the lensing does not introduce any new free parameter.
 We can nonetheless introduce an ad hoc parameter $\kappa$, defined via

 where $M_3$ is the mass of the SMBH for evaluating the orbital dynamics (Doppler phase shift and dS precession) and $M_l$ is the SMBH mass determining the lensing.
 In other words, the parameter $\kappa$ serves as an indicator of the consistency between the two effects.
 Nominally $\kappa=1$ and the mass of the SMBH creating the lensing is the same as that affecting the orbital dynamics.
 On the other hand, deviation may exist due to theoretical approximations made when constructing the waveform.
 After more careful waveform modeling, $\kappa$ can be further used to test the general theory of relativity, as the orbital dynamics and the lensing effects are induced by gravity at different regions around the SMBH.
+This is similar to how one may constrain deviations from general relativity using the Shapiro time delay~\cite{Will:03, Will:14}.
 It is thus interesting to ask the question of how well we can measure the deviation of $\kappa$ from unity.

 In Fig.~\ref{fig:PE_kappa} we show the statistical uncertainty on $\kappa$ as a function of $M_3$.
 The source orientation and sky location is the same as in Fig.~\ref{fig:PE_lens_vs_no_lens}.
-We note the error in $\kappa$ decreases roughly linearly with $M_3$ and it can be constrained to a $1\%$ accuracy for $M_3\gtrsim 10^7\,M_\odot$.
+We note the error in $\kappa$ decreases roughly as $M_3^{-4/3}$ and it can be constrained to a $1\%$ accuracy for $M_3\gtrsim 10^7\,M_\odot$.